ukparliament/ontologies/procedure/currentness/routes-for-current-ness.md

 ## PNSI

+Laid before the House of Commons ALLOWS Proposed negative statutory instrument withdrawn from the House of Commons

-Decision made by the European Statutory Instruments Committee (ESIC) ALLOWS Proposed Negative Statutory Instrument no longer before the House of Commons.
+Proposed negative statutory instrument withdrawn from the House of Commons PRECLUDES Considered by the European Statutory Instruments Committee (ESIC)

+Proposed negative statutory instrument withdrawn from the House of Commons CAUSES Procedure concluded in the House of Commons

+Proposed negative statutory instrument withdrawn from the House of Commons CAUSES Procedure concluded in the House of Commons and House of Lords

-Decision made by the European Statutory Instruments Committee (ESIC) ALLOWS Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords.
+Decision made by the European Statutory Instruments Committee (ESIC) ALLOWS Procedure concluded in the House of Commons

-Decision made by the Secondary Legislation Scrutiny Committee (SLSC) ALLOWS Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords.
+Procedure concluded in the House of Commons REQUIRES Laid before the House of Commons

-Sifting period ends ALLOWS Proposed Negative Statutory Instrument no longer before the House of Commons.

-Sifting period ends ALLOWS Proposed Negative Statutory Instrument no longer before the House of Lords.
+Laid before the House of Lords ALLOWS Proposed negative statutory instrument withdrawn from the House of Lords

-Proposed Negative Statutory Instrument withdrawn from the House of Lords CAUSES Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords.
+Proposed negative statutory instrument withdrawn from the House of Lords PRECLUDES Procedure concluded in the House of Commons

-Proposed Negative Statutory Instrument withdrawn from the House of Commons CAUSES Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords.
+Proposed negative statutory instrument withdrawn from the House of Lords CAUSES Procedure concluded in the House of Commons and House of Lords

-Proposed Negative Statutory Instrument withdrawn from the House of Commons CAUSES Proposed Negative Statutory Instrument no longer before the House of Commons.
+Proposed negative statutory instrument withdrawn from the House of Lords PRECLUDES Considered by the Secondary Legislation Scrutiny Committee (SLSC)

-Proposed Negative Statutory Instrument withdrawn from the House of Commons REQUIRES laid before the House of Commons.
+Decision made by the European Statutory Instruments Committee (ESIC) ALLOWS Procedure concluded in the House of Commons and the House of Lords

-Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords REQUIRES laid before the House of Lords.
+Procedure concluded in the House of Commons and the House of Lords REQUIRES Laid before the House of Commons

-Proposed Negative Statutory Instrument no longer before the House of Commons or the House of Lords REQUIRES laid before the House of Commons.
+Procedure concluded in the House of Lords and the House of Lords REQUIRES Laid before the House of Lords

+Decision made by the Secondary Legislation Scrutiny Committee (SLSC) AlLOWS Procedure concluded in the House of Commons and the House of Lords

+Sifting period ends ALLOWS Procedure concluded in the House of Commons

+Sifting period ends ALLOWS Procedure concluded in the House of Commons and House of Lords

 ## DRAFT NEGATIVE